 2.4 – Multi-column list

-The multi-column list allows you to display up to three metrics within the same table, classified according to one dimension.
+The multi-column list allows you to display all your metrics within the same table, classified according to one dimension.
 The structure is the same as the list widget; from left to right, the data displayed shows: the current campaign’s result, the difference between the current and the previous campaigns, and the previous campaign’s final result.

 You now know everything there is to know about the campaign dashboard!
 Have fun with it!